bytewax/bytewax/docs/tutorials/search-logs/index.md

 # Building Sessions from Search Logs

-<p align='center'>Here is an introductory example of using Bytewax to turn an incoming stream of event logs from a hypothetical search engine into metrics over search sessions.
-In this example, we're going to focus on the dataflow itself and aggregating state.</p>
+Here is an introductory example of using Bytewax to turn an incoming stream of event logs from a hypothetical search engine into metrics over search sessions.
+In this example, we're going to focus on the dataflow itself and aggregating state.

 | Skill Level | Time to Complete | Level |
 | ----------- | ---------------- | ----- |